TangoEnSkai/readings/books/tech/boswell-and-foucher-2012/README.md

 > "Code should be written to minimize the time it would take for someone else to understand it

 * even if you work alone
-  * you'll never know you may join your project.
+  * you'll never know who might join your project.
   * having that quote as a guide would work often nicely.

 ### 1.3.
 Is Smaller Always Better?